ucan-wg/invocation/README.md

 ### 4.1.2 Output

-The `out` field MUST contain the output of steps of the call graph, indexed by the action name inside the invocation.
+The `out` field MUST contain the output of steps of the call graph, indexed by the task name inside the invocation.
 If the invocation is the implicit `"*"`, then the base64 hash of the concatenation of the URI, Ability and extensional fields MUST be used.

-The `out` field MAY omit any actions that have not yet completed, or results which are not public.
+The `out` field MAY omit any tasks that have not yet completed, or results which are not public.
 In this case, it is RECOMMENDED that

 ### 4.1.3 Metadata Fields